Understanding Rental Property Depreciation: A Real Estate Investor’s Guide

-Depreciation is one of those terms you kind of know you should know as an investor but put off learning about.
-If you’re like me, maybe you tucked it away in the back of your mind as something you’ll address at another time—or maybe have your accountant address it for you.
+As a real estate investor, rental property depreciation is one of those terms you know you should understand—but put off learning about.
+Maybe you tucked it away in the back of your mind as something you’ll address at another time.
 (You swear, you’ll figure it out another day.)

 Want more articles like this?